iafonov/iafonov.github.com/blog/hardcore-email-infrastructure-setup.markdown

         $ dkim-genkey -d your-domain.com -s your-domain.com -r

-4. Tell `dkim-filter` to sign emails that goes from specified domain
+4. Tell `dkim-filter` to sign emails that goes from specified domain by putting the following entry into the keylist file.
+(You can find its location in `/etc/dkim-filter.conf`)

         *@your-domain.com:your-domain.com:/etc/postfix/dkim/your-domain.com